USPS close to settlement with 19 states on election mail, service delays, sources say

 USPS’s chief retail and delivery officer, Kristin A. Seaver, and chief logistics and processing operations officer, David E. Williams, issued guidance Monday to supervisors on how the agency plans to comply with the judges’ orders.
 The five-page memo obtained by The Washington Post states that USPS has not imposed a nationwide restriction on overtime and advised the “use of overtime necessary to expeditiously move Election Mail should be approved.”

-It said the Postal Service would not decommission any additional public mailboxes or sorting machines before the election, but also noted there were no plans to reinstate ones that were already removed.
+It said the Postal Service would not decommission additional public mailboxes or sorting machines before the election but also noted there were no plans to reinstate ones that were already removed.
 Mothballed machines are generally disassembled and used for parts, the memo stated, and are therefore difficult to replace.

 “Over the past month, however, a limited number of machines that were disconnected, but not dismantled and removed, have been put back into service,” Seaver and Williams wrote.
 “If it is determined that it is necessary to add processing capacity to fulfill our service commitments with regard to election mail, available processing equipment will be returned to service.”